openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

   * Painting application Krita 2.3 has been designated by its developers as the first end-user ready version since 1.6.
 Their standards are high and they have been working with a variety of artist to make sure 2.3 is indeed fulfilling the needs of graphics ninjas.
-Krita 2.3 provides many new features, ranging from brush settings presets to canvas rotation, from warp transform to a new color selector â€” and of course many new brush engines.
+Krita 2.3 provides many new features, ranging from brush settings presets to canvas rotation, from warp transform to a new color selector — and of course many new brush engines.
 But the many improvements to stability, usability and especially performance probably make the biggest difference in everyday usage.

   * Amarok 2.4.0 has a much faster collection scanner and can write statistics and covers directly to your audio files.
-Speaking of tags, thereâ€™s a new feature to work along with the rewritten collection scanner: Integration with the MusicBrainz music library to update your songs with accurate information.
+Speaking of tags, there’s a new feature to work along with the rewritten collection scanner: Integration with the MusicBrainz music library to update your songs with accurate information.
 Having a well organized collection is easier than ever, now that you can select what you want tagged and do it with two clicks.
 Other notable features are improved iPod support (the
 Touch 3G should work great now), better transcoding support, Guitar and Bass tab information fetching, OPML export for Podcast subscriptions, an upcoming event applet